hibbitts-design/grav-skeleton-course-hub/README.md

 * Sidebar is a simple markdown file, which can also contain HTML
 * URL flag to only display page content (for display within LMS).
 For example, [http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/onlydisplaypagecontent:true](http://demo.hibbittsdesign.org/grav-course-hub-bootstrap/home/week-03/onlydisplaypagecontent:true)
 * External links are automatically opened in a new Tab/Window
-* Built-in support for entire Hub to be collaboratively maintained on GitHub or GitLab (for local hosting)
+* Built-in support for Hub (content pages _and_ theme customizations) to be collaboratively maintained on GitHub or GitLab
 * Since everything is built with Grav it can be _entirely_ customized

 To learn more about how to most effectively use the Grav Course Hub, visit [hibbittdesign.org](http://hibbittsdesign.org/blog/)